zaphosting/docs/docs/csgo-gotv.md

 ```

 Manual and automatic recorded demos are stored in the main directory (gxxxxx / csgo / csgo /) of the CS: GO server.
 These can be downloaded via the FTP access provided.
-If you do not yet know how to access via FTP, you will find instructions on how to do this: https://docs.zap-hosting.com/docs/en/gameserver-ftpaccess/
+If you do not yet know how to access via FTP, you will find instructions on how to do this: [Access via FTP](gameserver-ftpaccess.md).

 ![](https://screensaver01.zap-hosting.com/index.php/s/enbMKLwNaeqdzxm/preview)